 This 55-day course trains students to the level of a backpacking and climbing instructor.
-It will give you extensive experience in these activities and will prepare you for an entry-level position anywhere in the country.
+It will provide extensive experience in these activities and will prepares students for an entry-level position anywhere in the country.
 Over the duration of the course, students develop the requisite technical skills, group management skills, facilitation skills, and teaching skills.
-Throughout the course via focused discussions, activities, and workshops; you’ll be prepared to transfer these skills to your future outdoor leadership endeavors.
-You’ll be assessed on all skills and knowledge, receive a professional development plan, work on your resume, and identify professional goals and a pathway to reaching them with the support of our Instructors, Course Managers, and fellow students you have grown close to.
+Throughout the course via focused discussions, activities, and workshops; students leave prepared to transfer these skills to future outdoor leadership endeavors.
+Students are assessed on all skills and knowledge, receive a professional development plan, work on resumes, and identify professional goals and a pathway to reaching them with the support of Instructors, Course Managers, and fellow students.

 - Wilderness First Aid

 - Backpacking Instructor (Desert and Canyon Backpacking)

 - Group management

 - Search and Rescue